hstsethi/hstsethi/README.md

 ## Hi there!

 I am Harshit Sethi.
 I am a first-year college student, a self-taught computer enthusiast and a hobbyist investor.
-Currently, I am working on improving my Typescript skills, on a project and studies.
-In my free time, I like to admire nature, read non-fiction books on a various topics.
+Currently, I am working on improving my backend skills, on a project and studies.

 ## Contact